Ranches Primary School, Arabian Ranches 2 – THE REVIEW

 On our visit we noted the building and layout is light, open and airy – and the use of spare space for STEM was a thoughtful and very valuable initiative.
 Already there seems to be an awareness amongst the teachers of which STEM discipline the children preferred and gravitated to, and the ease with which they encouraged their friends to come and share the thing that had excited them.

 Quality and breadth of facilities are though, at this level of fees, a given.
 They are what parents expect.
-It is however the staff and the leadership of the Head/Principal, Samantha Steed, that bring the raw materials to life.
+It is however the staff and the leadership of the former Head/Principal, Samantha Steed, that brought the raw materials to life.

 The owners have clearly invested heavily in getting the faculty right – and this tiers across the staff body.
 We like the fact that all members of staff are given a profile online – this is a school intent on hiring great teachers – and as importantly, keeping them so that children develop with consistent teaching staff who know them individually on their journey.
 It is staff that are the single most expensive cost of any school moving forward and prospective parents should always take care to weight this investment over “bells and whistles.”

 On that note, if we have to find fault it is that the design of Ranches Primary School itself is not nearly as inspiring as the best architectural masterpieces rising out of the sand in the UAE.
 Ranches addresses this through all the usual mechanism of profiling children’s work throughout the school – bringing colour and life to the new walls and nondescript design.
 As nature and landscaping evolve the hard edges will also soften.

 Prospective parents considering the Ranches are advised to take the time to look at the many films the school has produced to try and bring it to life for them, in a way that a single visit or discussion with teachers cannot do alone.
 We really like the investment made by the school in producing these materials for prospective parents.
 These can be found on the Ranches dedicated YouTube channel and Facebook pages.